 Please make sure you are not using our custom header option and enabled theme builder setting.
 See here for more information: https://help.diviengine.com/article/155-using-divi-mobile-in-the-theme-builder

-Taxable & supplies exempt from GST
+Taxable & supplies exempt

 In New Zealand, GST taxable supplies sold under taxable activity must attract a 15% GST payment to the IRD, but there are some exemptions from GST under a small range of circumstances.